CloudNationHQ/az-cn-module-tf-vnet/README.md

 ## Features

-- an individual network security group for each subnet, with the ability to handle multiple rules
+- dedicated network security group for each subnet, capable of managing multiple rules
 - support for multiple service endpoints and delegations, including actions
 - utilization of terratest for robust validation
 - route table support with multiple user defined routes
 - association of multiple subnets with a single route table
+- optional virtual hub connections for enhanced network integration

 The below examples shows the usage when consuming the module: